w3c/wot-testing/events/2024.11.Munich/Readme.md

 This way, once we present WoT to the visitors, they can relate better.
 Some ideas:

+* Smart City
-* Smart City (maybe a topic which can be discussed with the NGSI-LD cooperation)
+  * maybe a topic which can be discussed with the NGSI-LD cooperation)
 * WoT for Cloud Systems
+  * maybe Azure IoT from Microsoft and Oracle cloud (tbc)
 * Plug & Play in Industry Scenarios
+  * Siemens will show some use cases

 ## WIP - TD Topics